wbjang/code-nerf/README.md

 # CodeNeRF

-This is the official implementation of CodeNeRF : Disentangled Neural Radiance Fields for Object Categories
+This is the official webpage of CodeNeRF : Disentangled Neural Radiance Fields for Object Categories